Let-s-Jam/letsjamFE/README.md

 Lets Jam is a community building web application that allows musicians or aspiring musicans to find other like minded musicians to jam with.
 A user can search for local Jammers in their area by name, instrument, genre, or distance.
 A user can also send other users "Jam Requests" in hopes to connect with them.
 A user can also edit their profile with the options of changing their instruments, genres, names or about me.
 Lastly, a user can view all of their connected friends in hopes to continue jamming with them in the future.

+This application was built utilizing Angular and Typescript.

 ## Development server